Introduction

 Linking Proprietary Data with Real-World Data

-To gain a comprehensive understanding of patient health, a recent trend in healthcare is to link proprietary pharma company data—such as clinical trials, aggregated specialty drug data, and disease or device registries—with real-world data offered by commercial data provider
+To gain a comprehensive understanding of patient health, a recent trend in healthcare is to link proprietary pharma company data—such as clinical trials, aggregated specialty drug data, and disease or device registries—with real-world data offered by commercial data providers.

 Tokenization